IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    extensive control over specific or all connectivity constructs within the network slice, as outlined in {{!RFC9543}}.

-   A customer intent topology embodies the customer's intent and is defined within their context.
-It can include pure customer information or refer to network resources identifiable within the provider's context.
+   A customer intent topology is defined within the customer's context.
+It can include pure customer information or may also refer to network resources identifiable within the provider's context.
 There is a minimum level of a-prior shared knowledge between the customer and the provider, and this is the same information needed to supported connectivity-based network slice services as desdribed in {{!RFC9543}}.
-   The provider's responsibility lies in understanding and translating the customer intent topology into suitable realizations within their domain.
+   The provider's responsibility lies in understanding the customer intent topology request and translating that into suitable realization within their domain.

    This document introduces a YANG data model, based on {{!RFC7950}}, for configuring customer intent topologies.
 The YANG model extends the existing